Quality Education in the Benedictine Tradition

 Our 3-2 Engineering program lets you earn two degrees in five years - a bachelor of arts in Mathematics from Saint Vincent College and a bachelor of science in the engineering discipline of your choice from one of our partner schools:

-*Aerospace, Biomedical, Chemical, Civil, Industrial, and Mechanical Engineering are not available at Penn State.
+*As of Fall of 2013, Aerospace, Biomedical, Chemical, Civil, Industrial, Mechanical, and Petroleum and Natural Gas Engineering are not available at Penn State.